microsoft/promptflow/src/promptflow/tests/test_configs/flows/prompt_flow/setup.md

 5. Add these 2 environment variables in your environment:
    - AZURE_OPENAI_ENDPOINT
    - AZURE_OPENAI_API_KEY
+6. Open the sample.prompt file.
+7. Use ctrl/cmd+shift+p, use the "Python: set interpreter" command and selecte the environment prepared in step 1.
-6. Open the sample.prompt file, click the "test" code lens button on the top.
+8. Click the "test" code lens button on the top.
+9. Wait for the run completion in the terminal, click "Status:complete" on the top of the yaml editor to visulize the run traces.